-The Master of Arts in Teaching program is for those who want to shape the future of California’s youth, their families, and community by becoming an influential elementary, middle, or high school teacher.
-The program is specifically designed to meet the needs of California’s diverse student population, emphasizing language development, cultural diversity, and humanistic approaches to the learning process.
-Integrated throughout the programs are methodologies to deliver comprehensive instruction to English learners and to work with special populations in the general education classroom.
+The Master of Arts in Teaching prepares students to become educators who want to shape the future of California’s youth, families, and communities by becoming an influential elementary, middle, or high school teacher.
+The MA Teaching program is specifically designed to prepare educators to meet the needs of California’s diverse student population, emphasizing language development, cultural diversity, and humanistic approaches to the learning process.
+The MA Teaching program is approved by the California Commission on Teacher Credentialing.

 Single and Multiple Subject Credentials

 The Multiple Subject Credential authorizes the holder to teach multiple subjects to the same students in a self-contained classroom (usually in a public elementary school).
 The Single Subject Credential authorizes the holder to teach one subject to middle and high school students.

 After completing the first semester of courses and other prerequisites, students will be eligible to apply for an Enhanced Intern Credential—a temporary credential that allows them to work as a paid intern in a public school while they finish their teaching credential.

 Fieldwork and Student Teaching

 The MA Teaching degree program requires supervised fieldwork and student teaching across all courses.
 Student teaching is designed to allow educators-in-training to practice and refine their teaching skills in the classroom environment.
 Student teachers work closely with experienced educators, shadowing their mentors and immersing themselves in the classroom environment in order to promote student learning in their own career.
 La Verne has partnerships with more than 200 school districts, and our Clinical Teaching Office places students at local school sites for supervised fieldwork and student teaching.
 Explore all the resources available for students completing the clinical teaching requirement.

 Learn more about the Master of Arts in Teaching Degree Program